 AT THE CENTER

-Barack Obama became the 44th President of the United States in January 2009, the first African-American to hold the office, and was re-elected to the presidency in November 2012.
-After graduating from Columbia University and Harvard Law School, Obama continued working as a community organizer on the south side of Chicago and became involved in Democratic politics.
-He taught in the University of Chicago law school (1992-2004) before serving in the Illinois Senate (1997-2004) and as the US Senator from Illinois (2004-2008).
-The domestic and foreign agenda of his presidency have been shaped by the global financial crisis, the health care reform debate, and ongoing wars in Iraq and Afghanistan.
-One of his most important international initiatives was an opening to the Muslim world in a June 2009 Cairo speech.
-During the 2008 presidential campaign, Obama spoke frequently of his personal Christian faith and of the importance of ethical and religious values in creating a more just society.
+Barack Obama became the forty-fourth president of the United States in January 2009, the first African-American to hold the office.
+He was re-elected to the presidency in November 2012.
+After graduating from Columbia University and Harvard Law School, Obama worked as a community organizer in Chicago and became involved in Democratic politics.
+He taught at the University of Chicago Law School (1992-2004) before serving in the Illinois Senate (1997-2004) and as the U.S. Senator from Illinois (2004-2008).
+The domestic and foreign agenda of his presidency have been shaped by the global financial crisis, the healthcare reform debate, and wars in Iraq and Afghanistan.
+His June 2009 speech in Cairo to the Muslim world is one of his best known international initiatives.
+During his two presidential campaigns, Obama spoke frequently of his personal Christian faith and of the importance of ethical and religious values in creating a more just society.